Do you want to know how to fix Elementor search form not working? There are several reasons that can cause this problem.

 If you use a premium theme, the easiest way to do that is to see its official site or documentation.

-To do that, you can switch your current theme with one that you know is fully compatible with Elementor.
-For example, it may be a free version of a premium theme.
+On the other hand, if you use a free theme, then you can switch your current theme with one that you know is fully compatible with Elementor.

-To get started, navigate to Appearance » Themes in your WordPress dashboard.
+To change the theme, navigate to Appearance » Themes in your WordPress dashboard.

-Find the Astra theme and click Install under its section.
+Once you’ve located it, and click Install and Activate under its section.

 If the search form works after you change the theme, then the problem is that your theme is not compatible with Elementor.